Background pattern

 Apply a thin layer of this medication to the entire affected area 2 times a day, in the morning and at night.

-For some patients, a maintenance therapy may be applied once a day.
+For some patients, maintenance therapy with application once a day may be used.

-If you do not observe an improvement within these periods of time, consult your doctor.
+If you do not observe improvement within these time periods, consult your doctor.

 Use in children (see section 2).